SOME REVIEWS OF RECENT WORKS

 and in Red-Hot Poker.
 In Trespasses the boredom of suburban life merges

-with the place’s lack of identity, as it is «miles from anywhere that makes
+place’s lack of identity, as it is «miles from anywhere that makes

 sense.
 Miles from the city and miles from the river and the sea» (97).
 The